grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/03 constant-vus.md

 ## Example

-In this example, we'll run 10 VUs constantly for a duration 45 minutes.
+In this example, we'll run 10 VUs constantly for a duration 30 seconds.

 <CodeGroup labels={[ "constant-vus.js" ]} lineNumbers={[true]}>